Our Research

 If you’re still in the process of assessing your college options, you may also be undecided on your major.
 When selecting a major, one of the most important factors to consider is your future employability.
 Thinking about which industries and careers are growing the fastest in Louisiana can make it easier to find a job once you graduate, and being in demand should also help you earn a higher salary.

-By consulting the U.S. Department of Labor’s Long-Term Occupational Projections 2018–2028, we’ve determined that the following five careers have some of the highest projected growth rates in Louisiana:
+By consulting the U.S. Department of Labor’s Long-Term Occupational Projections (2020–2030), we’ve determined that the following five careers have particularly high projected growth rates in Louisiana:

 Personal Care Aides